bec-archer/SR80-Manuals/user-manual.md

 This goes through the same manager approval prompt as the original cost entry.
 The updated cost appears immediately on the job detail and in the Close Job card total.

 **Don't have admin elevation handy?** Anyone on any device can correct a cost on a Complete or Closed item via the universal long-press path — long-press the **💲 $XX.XX** line in the item's Repair History timeline, tap **Edit Cost**, fill out the sheet, and confirm the manager-approval prompt.
 See **Fixing a Wrong Cost (Long-Press the Cost Line)** in the Front Counter section for the full walkthrough — this works on Tech Station too.

+### Force-Completing an Item (Admin Only)

+Sometimes a tech finishes the work and the customer's already been charged, but the item is still sitting in **Checked In**, **Disassembly**, **In Progress**, or **Tested** because the cost-entry step got skipped (tech bailed mid-flow, got pulled to a fire drill, whatever).
+Rather than walking the item back through every workflow step just to enter a number, an admin can force it straight to **Complete** with one form.

+**How to use it:**

+1. Open the job from the Job Board
+2. Find the item that's stuck pre-Complete
+3. Under the item's row you'll see a **Mark Complete (Admin)** button (only visible to admins — Front Counter and Tech Station devices without admin elevation don't see it)
+4. Tap it → an admin PIN prompt appears (always — even on a permanent admin iPad)
+5. Enter your PIN
+6. The form opens, **pre-filled with anything the item already has**:
+   - **Cost** — required.
+If the item already has a cost on file, it's seeded in; otherwise the field is blank
+   - **Tech** — optional.
+Pre-fills to whoever tested the item, falling back to whoever was assigned to repair it
+   - **Test Result** — optional (Pass / Fail / Warranty / Totaled / Unknown — or Skip)
+   - **Notes** — always blank (this is a per-action audit note, not item-level state)
+7. Edit any of the pre-filled fields, fill in cost if it's missing, then tap **Mark Complete**

+The item jumps to **Complete** status with the cost you entered.
+Front Counter still presses **Close Job** to finish the job normally — this just gets the item past the cost-entry gate.

+**What this records:**

+- Cost is written to the item
+- Tech (if you set one) is recorded as the tester
+- Test result (if you set one) is saved
+- Admin attribution is stamped (who PIN'd in + when)
+- Notes (if you typed any) land in the item's flag history

+This is distinct from **Retro-Close Work Orders** — that one's for entire jobs that never went through the app workflow at all.
+Force-Complete is per-item rescue for items already in flight.

+**When the button doesn't appear:**

+- Item is already at **Complete**, **Closed**, **Totaled**, or **Admin Retro-Closed** — use **Reopen Item** first if you need to make changes
+- You're not on an admin device and admin elevation isn't active
+- The device has no internet (admin overrides are always online — surface a "needs internet" message if offline)

+### Retro-Closing Open Work Orders (Admin Only)

+When the front counter gap means items get handed back to customers without anyone updating the app — the items pile up on the active board even though they're physically done. **Retro-Close Work Orders** is the admin-only sheet for cleaning that up in batches.

+**How to get there:**

+1. Open the sidebar and tap **Admin Settings**
+2. Tap **Retro-Close Open Work Orders**
+3. An admin PIN prompt appears (always — even on a permanent admin iPad).
+Enter your PIN

+**What you see:**

+A list of every job that still has at least one non-terminal item, grouped by job, oldest first.
+Each section shows the customer / company name, check-in date, item count, and the individual items.
+The deepest stragglers (oldest jobs) are at the top because those are the most likely to have actually been picked up months ago.

+**Two ways to close:**

+- **One item at a time** — tap the item row.
+A small form opens with optional cost, optional test result, optional notes.
+The form is pre-filled with whatever the item already has on file.
+Edit if needed, then tap **Close Item**
+- **All items in a job at once** — if the job has 2+ items, tap **Close all N items** in the section header.
+The bulk form pre-fills a field ONLY when every item in the job agrees on it (e.g. all items have the same cost → cost field pre-fills; items disagree → cost field is empty so you don't accidentally clobber differences)

+Each close attribution shows the admin who PIN'd in.
+Items land at **Admin Retro-Closed** — a distinct terminal state so reports can split natural completions from backfilled ones. **No customer notifications fire** — the customer already got the item.

+**Reminder:** Don't use retro-close for items that just got stuck on the cost-entry step.
+Those should use **Force-Complete** above — lands them at Complete (the normal flow's terminal-ready state) so the close looks identical to a natural completion.

 ### Reports